RobotLeopard86/Jaguar/docs/spec.md

 The Jaguar specification and supporting documents are provided and licensed under Creative Commons Attribution-ShareAlike 4.0 International.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).
 ```

+The Jaguar stream format is a stream-oriented binary data exchange format with an emphasis on simplicity and efficiency.
+Jaguar streams are self-descriptive and statically typed, feature built-in vector and matrix math types, and allow for the embedding of substreams and byte buffers.

 This is the definitive specification for the Jaguar stream format.
 This is mainly for people looking to more deeply understand the format itself, or those wishing to write their own encoder/decoder (we recommend taking a look at `libjaguar`, the reference library, to understand how this might be accomplished).

 All conforming implementations must follow this specification.
-Please note: Jaguar is not designed to be an extensible format; as such any custom extensions or features **will not** be described here.
+Please note: Jaguar is not designed to be an extensible format; as such, any custom extensions or features **will not** be described here.

 ## 0. Before We Begin - A Few Simple Notes
 Before the more complicated parts of the specification, here are a few small rules that are important but don't require a whole section themselves:

-* Jaguar streams use little-endian byte order
+* Jaguar streams use little-endian byte order.

-* All strings are stored using Pascal format - a size in bytes followed by the actual string data, which has no terminator
+* All strings are stored using Pascal format - a size in bytes followed by the actual string data, which has no terminator.

-* All strings are encoded using UTF-8
+* All strings are encoded using UTF-8.

 * Jaguar is byte-packed, but does not contain an explicit synchronization system.
-This is because Jaguar is not designed to be used in a lossy environment (such as networking)
+This is because Jaguar is not designed to be used in a lossy environment (such as networking).

-* All floating-point values are encoded in accordance with the IEEE 754 LE standard
+* All floating-point values are encoded in accordance with the IEEE 754 LE standard.

-* While Jaguar can be used to encode hierarchical data, it is worth noting that **Jaguar is not an object tree**; it is fundamentally a data stream system and has no concept of a top-level tree or DOM
+* While Jaguar can be used to encode hierarchical data, it is worth noting that **Jaguar is not an object tree**; it is fundamentally a data stream system and has no concept of a top-level tree or DOM.

-* In cases where decoders declare the stream invalid and terminate decoding, they **must** allow for the consuming application to reposition the stream and continue parsing assuming the new location is valid data

 ## 1. Values and Data
-A Jaguar stream is fairly simple conceptually.
+A Jaguar stream is fairly simple, conceptually.
 It is simply a continued stream of multiple `Value`s.

 A `Value` consists of the following information:
 | Field | Size (bytes) |